pepperize/cdk-autoscaling-gitlab-runner/API.md

 - *Type:* `string`

 The runner’s authentication token, which is obtained during runner registration.
 Not the same as the registration token.

+<strong>Will be replaced by the runner's props token SSM Parameter</strong>

 > https://docs.gitlab.com/ee/api/runners.html#register-a-new-runner